-Even though there are tons of Linux distributions which are aimed at beginners to make things easier, the majority of the crowd still uses the Windows operating system.
+Even though there are tons of Linux distributions that are aimed at beginners to make things easier, the majority of the crowd still uses the Windows operating system.
 There are many reasons behind this, but that’s an inspiration for some other article.
-Here, we are going to discuss the best Linux distros for programming and development purposes.
-Using Linux while starting to learn new technologies is great because Linux is free and open source.
-You don’t need to spend tons of money to buy software and OS.

-It also lets you make changes as per your convenience and build a personal system to suit your programming needs.
-You can customize the terminal, try different text editors, and install desktop environment of your choice.
+You can customize the terminal, try different text editors, and install the desktop environment of your choice.
 Moreover, most programming languages (if they aren’t limited to a particular OS) work on Linux.
-Last but not least, Linux expertise is in great demand and it’ll surely help you earn some extra points while looking for your dream job.
+Last but not least, Linux expertise is in great demand, hence, knowledge of Linux surely helps you earn some extra points while looking for your dream job.

-Having established that Linux is great for programming purposes, let’s get started and tell you some of the best Linux distros for programming.
-Before that, don’t forget to check out our other useful lists of Linux distributions for specific purposes:
+Having established that Linux is great for programming, software, games, blockchain, or web development purposes.
+Let’s get started and tell you some of the best Linux distros for programming and all developers.
+But before that, don’t forget to check out our other useful lists of best Linux distributions for specific purposes and use cases: